 17. Look after yourself too, mama

-From getting enough sleep to eating a healthy diet, breastfeeding is a journey best taken when you’re at your best.
+From getting enough sleep to eating a healthy diet, breastfeeding is a journey when you’re at your best.
 And so, don’t be afraid to ring grandma or ask for a timeout from your hubby to collect yourself or catch some sleep.

-With these tips to make breastfeeding easier, we hope you find yourself one step closer to a successful breastfeeding journey and reap the breastfeeding benefits for mamas and babies.
+With these tips to make breastfeeding more manageable, we hope you find yourself one step closer to a successful breastfeeding journey and reap the breastfeeding benefits for mamas and babies.
 Here’s a quick reference guide about different breastfeeding positions and which scenarios to use them.
 We hope you find this helpful, mama!

 Hanna of Mama's Choice